hspot/hnPGBot/README.md

 Discord bot to assign PoGO teams, pull Twitter posts, and sync calendars

 NOTE: This is version 1 of the bot.
-Version 2 of the bot will be commit to github soon.
+Version 2 of the bot will be committed to github soon.